 EPA assessment area

-The EPA is undertaking environmental assessments in Brighton, where soil vapour contamination from tetrachloroethene (PCE) was identified during the redevelopment of a commercial site.
+The EPA commenced environmental assessments in Brighton in February 2018, after soil vapour contamination from tetrachloroethene (PCE) was identified during the redevelopment of a commercial site.

-Groundwater (bore water) in this area is likely to be contaminated and should not be used for any purpose.
-Mains water and rainwater are not affected by this issue and home grown fruit and vegetables are safe to eat providing they are not watered with contaminated bore water.
+Groundwater (bore water) in this area may be contaminated and should not be used for any purpose.
+Mains water supplied by SA Water is not affected by this issue.
+Home grown fruit and vegetables are safe to consume, provided they are not watered with bore water.

 Letters to residents